msmerlak/beyond-may/papers/response-referee.md

 Nevertheless, the examples we provide are indicative that models of this class can be relevant in ecology (see reference [17], where a discussion of possible mechanisms is present; even though admittedly more work is required in that direction, which is beyond the scope of our paper).

-Finally, we are aware of the fact that reference [27] refers to the scaling of single individuals, indeed we mention it to introduce the scaling at the higher level of organization:
+We are aware that reference [27] refers to the scaling of single individuals.
+We now mention that explicitly.

-"Biologically, the growth of organisms (populations of cells) has long been known to scale like $f (x) \sim x^k$ with $k\simeq 3/4$ [27], which can be understood in terms of hydrodynamic constraints on vascular and pulmonary networks.
-For reasons that are not currently understood, a similar pattern of growth appears to recur at the level of ecological communities [17, 28]".

 - *Feasibility Condition Neglected:*